 News and Events

 Every year we hire seasonal field biologists, crew leaders and bird banders to join us in our research in the beautiful Kern River Valley and in remote Mojave desert riparian areas.
-For the 2014 summer field season we have Yellow-billed Cuckoo and Willow Flycatcher field techinician positions available.
-We also have volunteer opportunities available to assist us on our Flammulated Owl research in the Southern Sierras surrounding the Kern River Valley.
+For the 2014 summer field season we have filled all of our Yellow-billed Cuckoo and Willow Flycatcher field techinician positions.
+We currently have volunteer opportunities available to assist us on our Flammulated Owl research in the Southern Sierras surrounding the Kern River Valley.

 We offer annual training workshops on the current survey methods and natural history for the federally endangered Southwest Willow Flycatcher and the Western Yellow-billed Cuckoo, a candidate species for federal protection.
 Our 2014 workshops have been scheduled and are filling up fast.